6 Best Cookware Sets of 2023, According to Real Consumers

 All those extra layers that create such excellent heat conduction also add up to extra weight, and on average the All-Clad Copper Core pans were almost twice as heavy as their Tramontina counterparts.

-Stainless steel vs Nonstick: Which Cookware Material is Better?
+Stainless Steel vs Nonstick Cookware: Which Material is Better?

 It all depends on what’s important to you – ease of cleaning or durability and searing.
 Nonstick cookware is stick resistant.
-This means you don’t need to use a lot of oil during cooking, which makes it a good option for the health-conscious.
-Nonstick is really easy to clean, but expect the coating to only last a few years before the whole thing needs replacing.
+This means you don’t need to use a lot of oil during cooking, which makes it a good option for the health conscious.
+Nonstick is really easy to clean but expect the coating to only last a few years before the whole thing needs replacing.

 Stainless steel pans are often coated but will last longer if uncoated as the steel is more durable than the coating.
 Stainless steel also sears and browns foods really well (something you’ll miss out on with nonstick).
 It is also notorious for food sticking.
 I have personally cleaned stainless steel skillets from almost every manufacturer, and cleaning is a nightmare.